 SARS-CoV-2 CDC Mitigation Strategies

-CDC guidelines advise in-person learning environments to implement:
+CDC guidelines for the 2020-21 school year advise in-person learning environments to implement:

 - Correct use and implementation of facial coverings/masks